coleoguy/anc.cond/README.md

 # AncCond: The Ancestral Condition Test

-This repository contains a modern, dependency-light implementation of the **Ancestral Condition (AncCond) test** together with all of the code, data, and results needed to reproduce the power analyses, adversarial simulations, and empirical squamate example from the accompanying manuscript.
+This repository contains all necessary material of the **Ancestral Condition (AncCond) test** together with all of the code, data, and results needed to reproduce the power analyses, adversarial simulations, and empirical squamate example from the accompanying manuscript.